Mr. Schweers is a 1981 graduate of The Pennsylvania State University

-Attorney Timothy J. Schweers is a well-known Pennsylvania trial lawyer with over 25 years of experience representing people and the families of people who have been victims of personal injury, medical malpractice and wrongful death.
-Attorney Schweers devotes 100% of his practice to litigation and has obtained substantial verdicts and settlements for his clients in many jurisdictions in Pennsylvania, Ohio and West Virginia.
+Attorney Timothy J. Schweers is a well-known Pennsylvania trial lawyer with over 25 years of experience representing people and the families of people who have been victims of personal injury, and wrongful death.
+Attorney Schweers devotes 100% of his practice to litigation and has obtained substantial verdicts and settlements for his clients in many jurisdictions in Pennsylvania, Ohio, and West Virginia.

 Mr. Schweers is a 1981 graduate of The Pennsylvania State University and a 1984 graduate of The Duquesne University School of Law.
 While at Duquesne, Mr. Schweers was selected a national member of The Order of the Barristers having exhibited excellence and attaining high honor in the art of courtroom advocacy.

 Many individuals and their families have been devastated by medical procedures that go wrong.
-Whether ending in wrongful death or to long term permanent disability, the expense, pain and suffering can seem insurmountable.
-Pittsburgh Medical Malpractice Attorney Timothy Schweers will see that you are well taken care of and exercise all his attributes to gain the best possible settlement or judgment.
+Whether ending in wrongful death or long term permanent disability, the expense, pain and suffering can seem insurmountable.
+Attorney Timothy Schweers will see that you are well taken care of and exercise all his attributes to gain the best possible settlement or judgment.
 Tim has handled cases including:

 Birth injuries including cerebral palsy, brain injury, and extraction injuries